programminghistorian/jekyll/lessons/mapping-with-python-leaflet.md

 ![Image: Adding a Country Column](../images/webmap-02-countrycolumn.png "A new Country column")

-{% include figure.html src="../images/webmap-02-countrycolumn.png" caption="Add a new Country column to your spreadsheet" %}

 Now change your python script to combine the Area_Name and Country or City column to geocode your data: